tonedivad/TumGrowth/README.md

  - library(devtools)
  - install_github('ramnathv/rCharts')

-Run the tool:
- - library(shiny)
+Open RStudio and run this line:
- - runGitHub("TumGrowth", "tonedivad")
+ - shiny:::runGitHub("TumGrowth", "tonedivad")

 Your web browser will open the web app.